andrew henderson menu

 Foreign Tax Credit for Companies

-A company is considered to have control of a subsidiary where it directly or indirectly controls more than 50% of the foreign corporation’s share capital, voting rights, or distributed dividends.
+A company is considered to have control of a subsidiary where it directly or indirectly controls more than 50% of the foreign corporation’s share capital, voting rights or distributed dividends.

-US corporations that satisfy these control and ownership requirements can take an indirect Foreign Tax Credit for taxes paid on profits paid as dividends.
 If you’re a US expat with a foreign business holding, you’re required to file information returns to the IRS.
 Those that fail to do so do not qualify for the tax credit.

 Corporations must file Form 1118 to claim a Foreign Tax Credit.
 However, the picture for companies has become more complex with the introduction of Global Intangible Low-Taxed Income (GILTI).